tahmidkhan99/HCAHPS-Patient-Satisfaction-Scores/README.md

-# HCAHPS Patient Satisfaction Scores
+# HCAHPS Patient Satisfaction Visualization
 HCAHPS = Hospital Consumer Assessment of Healthcare Providers and Systems

 It is a patient satisfaction survey that most hospitals are required to submit to The Center for Medicare and Medicaid Services (CMS).